cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs/advanced.rst

 The ``--array=1-3`` option specifies that we want to run tasks 1, 2, and 3, each of which is assigned 8 CPUs and each of which is given 60 minutes to run.

 See the ``sbatch`` manual page for a description of ways in which to specify lists or ranges of task IDs.
+Values used with ``--array`` must be in the range 0 to 1000.

 Our script can then be run as before: